KhadidjaArezki/Litetalk/README.md

 <br>

 ## OVERVIEW 🔍🔍🔍
 Litetalk is a lightweight social media app for connecting with family and friends.
-You can chat, share media and make calls with family and friends for free.
-Litetalk uses less bandwidth so it supports 2G network areas pretty well.
+You can chat and share images for free.

-**Live link:** --- You can find the app [here](https://litetalk.herokuapp.com/)
+**Live link:** --- You can find the app [here](https://litetalk.onrender.com/)

 <br>